 Alpha Omega is a student-led campus fellowship organization that fosters Christ-centered relationships and spiritual growth.
-Held in the Learning Center, weekly meetings include guest speakers, off-campus activities, and service and fellowship ops, and is supported by the Coalition for Christian Outreach (CCO).
-Activities are open to all Pitt students.
+Held in the Learning Center, weekly meetings include guest speakers, off-campus activities (e.g. concerts, movies, etc.), service projects and fellowship opportunities, and is supported by the Coalition for Christian Outreach (CCO).
+Activities are open to all Pitt-Titusville students.

-Small Groups: A number of small groups and Bible studies are available each semester – Women’s Bible Study, Guys Group Bible Study, and others.
+Small Groups: A number of small groups and Bible studies are available each semester.

 Worship Opportunities: Interested in helping with worship?
-We are always looking for gifted musicians & vocalists – check out our Sunday Night Worship experience, every Sunday night at 6 pm.
+We are always looking for gifted musicians & vocalists.

 American Chemical Society (ACS)